Byrton History, Family Crest & Coats of Arms

 William of Berton, (fl, 1376), was Chancellor of Oxford in 1380.
 "Berton's Chancellorship is important because of its connection with the Wycliffite controversy respecting the sacrament which then agitated Oxford. "

-Important Dates for the Byrton family
+Early History of the Byrton family

 This web page shows only a small excerpt of our Byrton research.
 Another 182 words (13 lines of text) covering the years 1250, 1350, 1300, 1354, 1600, 1853, 1661, 1656, 1659, 1632, 1681, 1575, 1645, 1622, 1609, 1682, 1668, 1714, 1748, 1953 and are included under the topic Early Byrton History in all our PDF Extended History products and printed products wherever possible.